Murder of Paul Guihard: University of Mississippi assignment and death

 Guihard was shot in an unlit area at the southeast corner of the Ward Dormitory between 8 and 9 p.m.
 His body was found by students just east of the dormitory at 9 p.m.
 The students attempted to revive him and sought help, but were not immediately certain what had happened to him; they initially believed he had suffered cardiac arrest from the tear gas.
 The riot exacerbated matters, as ambulances could not get through the crowd to assist.
 Eventually, the students were able to get a car to the area and took Guihard to Oxford Hospital, where he was pronounced dead on arrival.
 The hospital determined that he had been killed by "a gunshot wound to the back that penetrated the heart".
 The hospital sent Guihard's body to a nearby funeral home, where Schulman made the identification.
 He was the only journalist murdered during the Civil Rights Era.

 The Federal Bureau of Investigation handled the initial investigation with assistance from local authorities.
 Sheriff Joe Ford surmised that the shooter had attacked Guihard either knowing he was a journalist, or mistaking him as a protester, and had certainly intended to kill him.
-Guihard may have stood out from the crowd due to his large frame, red hair and distinctive red goatee, and potentially his foreign accent.
-The investigation never identified a suspect and the case remained unsolved.
+Guihard may have stood out from the crowd due to his large frame, red hair, distinctive red goatee, and potentially his foreign accent.
+The investigation never identified a suspect and the case remains unsolved.

 Memorials

 in 1989, Paul Guihard's name was included in the Civil Rights Memorial in Montgomery, Alabama, memorializing 40 people who lost their lives in the struggle for civil rights.
 Twenty years later a memorial plaque was unveiled by representatives of the University of Mississippi and from AFP, a short distance from where his body was found.
-Some 150 students and teachers from the school of journalism participated in the ceremony.
+Some 150 students and teachers from the School of Journalism participated in the ceremony.